OfficeDev/msteams-meetings-template/README.md

 ### Do meetings that I schedule through this integration appear in my Outlook or Teams calendars?
 No, meetings scheduled through the app do not appear in the scheduler’s Outlook or Teams calendar.

+If you're a developer integrating this sample, you can create events that appear on the user's calendar using the [Create calendar event](https://docs.microsoft.com/en-us/graph/api/calendar-post-events?view=graph-rest-1.0&tabs=http) API.
+You may find this [example request](https://docs.microsoft.com/en-us/graph/api/calendar-post-events?view=graph-rest-1.0&tabs=http#example-2-create-and-enable-an-event-as-an-online-meeting) helpful.

 ### When will my Teams meeting expire?

 Meetings scheduled through the application are regular meetings and following [normal Teams meeting expiration timelines](https://docs.microsoft.com/en-us/microsoftteams/limits-specifications-teams) based on the date you enter when you create the meeting.